minemeraj/arriving/Driving/README.txt

     Road and objects are loaded and saved separately in the load and save menu.

-    The game uses the files in the lib directory named road_default and objects_default.
+    The game uses the file in the lib directory named landscape_default.

     Select tiles with left mouse button in the area, select object by clicking on the number.